 HIROSHIMA – Japan Today

-Hiroshima marked the 75th anniversary of its atomic bombing by the United States on Thursday, with its mayor urging the world to unite against grave threats to humanity — be they nuclear weapons or the coronavirus pandemic — by spurning nationalistic and isolationist policies.
+Hiroshima marked the 76th anniversary of its atomic bombing by the United States on Friday, with its mayor urging world leaders to shift away from nuclear deterrence to trust-building dialogue.

-After a moment of silence was observed at 8:15 a.m., the exact time of the bombing on Aug 6, 1945, Matsui said the city recovered as a result of people working closely not to repeat its tragic past.
+After a moment of silence was observed at 8:15 a.m., the exact time of the bombing on Aug 6, 1945, the mayor also highlighted the significance of combining individual efforts, particularly among youth, to encourage nuclear-armed states to change their policies.

-Japan has refused to participate in the Treaty on the Prohibition of Nuclear Weapons, which was adopted in 2017, along with the world’s nuclear-weapon states as it sits under the U.S. nuclear umbrella.
+Japan has refused to participate in the Treaty on the Prohibition of Nuclear Weapons along with the world’s nuclear-weapon states as it sits under the U.S. nuclear umbrella.

 In a video message, U.N.
-Secretary General Antonio Guterres, who had to cancel his initial plan to be part of the event due to the pandemic, said, “The only way to totally eliminate nuclear risk is to totally eliminate nuclear weapons.”
+Secretary General Antonio Guterres, who decided to once again forgo attending the ceremony due to the pandemic, said, “The only guarantee against the use of nuclear weapons is their total elimination.”

 A second atomic bomb was dropped on Nagasaki on Aug 9, and Japan surrendered six days later, marking the end of World War II.

-The combined number of hibakusha, or survivors of the two atomic bombings, stood at 136,682 as of March, down about 9,200 from a year earlier, the Ministry of Health, Labor and Welfare said, adding their average age was 83.31.
+The combined number of surviving victims of the two atomic bombings, known in Japan as hibakusha, stood at 127,755 as of March, down about 8,900 from a year earlier, the Ministry of Health, Labor and Welfare said, adding their average age was 83.94.